divluffy/css-animation/README.md

 ![task 1](https://raw.githubusercontent.com/divluffy/css-animation/main/assets/observ.gif)

-in this gif we change second section background from red to blue i think hhhhhh :) and same time add animation for image
+In this gif we change second section background from red to blue i think hhhhhh :) and same time add animation for image

 - html